-Pathway missionaries are expected to attend all gatherings and are also encouraged to attend institute gatherings (where applicable).
+Service missionaries are expected to attend all gatherings and are also encouraged to attend institute gatherings (where applicable).

 Missionaries play a key role in establishing a spiritual environment wherein the Holy Ghost can minister.
 This involves minimizing potential distractions.
 It is recommended that students do not bring their children, family members, friends, or other visitors with them to the weekly gatherings.

 Individuals who are interested in observing a PathwayConnect gathering prior to applying for admission into the program are always welcome, but such visits should be scheduled through the service missionaries when possible.